 Directed by Attila Vizauer

-Produced by Țăndărică Theater, Bucharest
+Produced by Țăndărică theatre, Bucharest

 Profil: +/- om mare (Cea mai frumoasă parte a vieții tale, gen’)/ Profile: +/- adult (Like the Best Time of Your Life) (15+)